peterhinch/micropython-lcd160cr-gui/README.md

 [Proposed standard font format](https://github.com/peterhinch/micropython-font-to-py)
 [uasyncio libraries and notes](https://github.com/peterhinch/micropython-async)

-## 1.3 Dependencies and Python files
+## 1.3 Installation

-Version 3 of uasyncio is included in firmware V1.13 and later.
-This is a requirement.
+This comprises copying files and directories to the root directory on the target (typically `/flash` or `/sd`).
+The demos and their associated font

 Clone the repo [uasyncio libraries and notes](https://github.com/peterhinch/micropython-async) to your PC and navigate to the V3 directory.
 Copy the directory `primitives`